DeceptivelySimpleTechnologies/aafdata/README.md

 ## History
+In the 30 years or so that I've been designing, developing, and delivering software, I've seen anti-patterns (things that one should never do) like object-relational mappers (ORMs) and data transfer objects (DTOs) become not only acceptable but standard operating procedure.

+Code size, dependencies, and complexity have skyrocketed while fundamentals, performance, and maintainability have plummeted to the point where many developers no longer know the basics of their craft or use the right tool for the job.

+I've written about this in my [Look, Fuckers](https://medium.com/look-fuckers) publication on Medium, and I've led several teams to implement my ideas -- the best practice ideas now "baked into" this AAF Data layer product -- in custom, commercial applications, but this process is time-consuming and expensive.

+So, I have worked slowly but steadily over the years, creating this free, Open Source implementation in order to to remove the "costs too much/takes too long" risks and objections that have complicated custom implementations, and I am very excited to offer these assets and capabilities for your consideration and use.

 The Adaptív Application Foundation (AAF) is the result of a number of related, reinforcing, and enabling ideas for software application technical design and implementation I've had and worked to realize and refine starting in 2003.
 These ideas have come to illustrate and embody my [Metis](https://cygnustechnologyservices.com/metis-methodology/) approach to system design and architecture (my definition [here](https://frickingruvin.medium.com/defining-architecture-edcb334d5cbb)).

 In 2006 I founded Deceptively Simple Technologies Inc to take up the further development and promotion of technology product ideas like the AAF.
 Cygnus Techology Services is my services company, which focuses on consulting, customization, and commercialization of these ideas and products, guided by my own 25+ years of experience with technology leadership & strategy, people, product & process, and technology & tactics.